tweag/monad-bayes/docs/usage.md

 ## References

-monad-bayes is the codebase accompanying the theory of probabilistic programming described in [this paper](https://arxiv.org/pdf/1711.03219.pdf).
+Monad-Bayes is the codebase accompanying the theory of probabilistic programming described in [this paper](https://arxiv.org/pdf/1711.03219.pdf).

 ## The core typeclasses